CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

 **Expected Output**:
 - [ ] The user can see the name and description of the current persona in the box under name.
 - [ ] The user can read the bio in the box under bio.
-- [ ] The user can see the icon of the current avatar on the right.
-- [ ] The user can see the icon of the current avatar on the right blurred and scaled behind the avatar.
 - [ ] The user can see a button saying replace avatar under the icon.
 - [ ] The user can see a back button in the bottom left corner.
-- [ ] Pressing the back button:
-  - [ ] Takes the user back to the dashboard screen.
-  - [ ] Does not save any changes made to the persona.
+- [ ] Pressing the back button does not save any changes made to the persona.
 - [ ] The user can see a save changes button in the bottom right corner.
-- [ ] Pressing the save changes button:
-  - [ ] Takes the user back to the dashboard screen.
-  - [ ] The changes made to the persona are saved.
+- [ ] Pressing the save changes button the changes made to the persona are saved.
 - [ ] If the persona is not the active persona:
   - [ ] The user can see a delete persona button in the bottom right corner.
   - [ ] Pressing the delete persona button: